iobroker-community-adapters/ioBroker.comfoair/README.md

 # ioBroker.comfoair

-An ioBroker adapter for comfoair  'CA' -ventilations (i.e. ComfoAir CA350, NOT ComfoAir Q350...)
+An ioBroker adapter for Zehnder Comfoair  'CA' -ventilations (i.e. ComfoAir CA350, NOT ComfoAir Q350...)

 Install adapter, create instance.
-Install hardware for TCP - connection to comfoair: i.e. RS232 to LAN adapter to the serial interface of the comfoair Set comfoair - IP-adress, port and polling - intervall
+Install hardware for TCP - connection to comfoair: i.e. RS232 to LAN adapter to the serial interface of the comfoair Set comfoair - IP-adress, port and polling - intervall.

+By setting/changeing values in the 'control' - channel, you control your comfoair ventilation.

-Might work even if CC-Ease Panel is connectett.
+Might work even if CC-Ease Panel is connected.
 Works well if ccEASE - Panel is disconnected.

 Tested on comfoair CA350.